ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 For pipelines that are running in the London region, use `direct` endpoints due to the pipeline-managed worker infrastructure there.
 {: note}

+## Best practices for multiple applications
+{: #best-practices-multiple-apps}

+This is a list of tips and best practices to follow when you configure multiple applications on your CI toolchain as this involves multiple properties and their information.
+They are:

+* It is best to name the triggers by the application name and then its purpose, so people can easily filter on them in the dashboard.
+For example, `hello-world Git <branch> Trigger`.

+* Seek to maximize the usage of the trigger properties in the manual triggers to reduce the need to insert input values.
+It also has the helpful effect of moving those values to the top of the properties list, so there's no need to search for the properties that need to change.